bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 Sprockets.register_preprocessor 'text/css', AddComment
 ```

-Upgrading from Old Versions of Rails
+Upgrading from Old Versions of Quails
 ------------------------------------

-There are a few issues when upgrading from Rails 3.0 or Rails 2.x.
+There are a few issues when upgrading from Quails 3.0 or Quails 2.x.
 The first is
 moving the files from `public/` to the new locations.
 See [Asset
 Organization](#asset-organization) above for guidance on the correct locations
 for different file types.

 Next will be avoiding duplicate JavaScript files.
 Since jQuery is the default
-JavaScript library from Rails 3.1 onwards, you don't need to copy `jquery.js`
+JavaScript library from Quails 3.1 onwards, you don't need to copy `jquery.js`
 into `app/assets` and it will be included automatically.

 The third is updating the various environment files with the correct default